Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning

 where $\tilde{T}: \mathcal{D}\to L$ is the formal adjoint of $T$.
-Hence, in our Friedrichs learning, DNNs are applied to parametrize $\bm{u}$ and $\bm{v}$ to solve the above minimax problem to obtain the solution of the BVP in \eqref{eqn:bvp}.
+Hence, in our Friedrichs learning, DNNs are applied to parametrize $\bm{u}$ and $\bm{v}$ to solve the above minimax problem to obtain the solution of the BVP \eqref{eqn:bvp}.
 Friedrichs learning also works for other kinds of boundary conditions.

 This paper is organized as follows.
 In Section \ref{sec:FL}, we devise and analyze Friedrichs minimax formulation for weak solutions of PDEs.
-In Section \ref{sec:EX}, several concrete examples of PDEs and their minimax formulation are provided.
-In Section \ref{sec:DL}, network-based optimization is introduced to solve the minimax problem in Friedrichs formulation to complete our Friedrichs learning.
-In Section \ref{sec:RS}, several numerical examples are provided to demonstrate the proposed Friedrichs learning.
+In Section \ref{sec:EX}, several concrete examples of PDEs and their minimax formulations are provided.
+In Section \ref{sec:DL}, network-based optimization is introduced to solve the minimax problem in Friedrichs formulation.
+In Section \ref{sec:RS}, a series of numerical examples are provided to demonstrate the effectiveness of the proposed Friedrichs learning.
 Finally, we conclude this paper in Section \ref{sec:CC}.